Dual Employment Dilemma: How Should My Friend Handle This Breach of Trust?

 rkn61

-Before putting some comments on this isssue, would appreciate if you can share the relevant clause of dual employment, mentioned in the appointment letter of the concerned employee?
+Before putting some comments on this issue, I would appreciate it if you could share the relevant clause on dual employment mentioned in the appointment letter of the concerned employee.

 Zarreen Jeelani

-3.3. shall (unless prevented by ill health or accident or otherwise directed by the firm) devote the whole of your time during normal business hours to the duties of the Appointment and such additional time as is necessary for the proper fulfilment of those duties.
+3.3.
+Shall (unless prevented by ill health, accident, or otherwise directed by the firm) devote the whole of your time during normal business hours to the duties of the Appointment and such additional time as is necessary for the proper fulfillment of those duties.

-3.5. perform all duties which are assigned, communicated to, or vested in you by the firm.
+3.5.
+Perform all duties that are assigned, communicated, or vested in you by the firm.

 rkn61

-It is very clear from the relevant clauses mentioned in the Offer of Appointment, issued to the concerned employee by your company, that the concerned has made a breach of contract of employment, which warrants strict disciplinary action against him/her.
+It is very clear from the relevant clauses mentioned in the Offer of Appointment issued to the concerned employee by your company that the individual has breached the contract of employment, warranting strict disciplinary action against him/her.
+You have rightly identified it as a breach of trust as well.

-So please initiate disciplinary action against him/her in accordance with Principles of Natural Justice/Law of Land
+Therefore, please initiate disciplinary action against him/her in accordance with the Principles of Natural Justice and the laws of the land.

 mihir-kkk

-If one job is full time and one is contract then company may send you show cause notice then need to answer in 2 to 3 days
+If one job is full-time and the other is a contract, the company may send you a show-cause notice that you need to respond to within 2 to 3 days.

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute